Copying over your project from last season is a great way to save time and makes creating your new project easy!

 - You complete the copy and log in to your new project, but don’t see any users there – that’s good!
 We didn’t want to clutter your project with users who might not actually attend the next registration cycle.

-If you would not like for your user data to port, then you are able to archive some or all of the applicants in your previous project.
+If you would not like for SOME user data to port over, then you are able to archive the applicants you do NOT want to port over in your previous project.
 See this article for more on how to apply statuses to your applicants.

 The result of archiving the applicant in the previous project is that none of their form data will automatically populate in the new project.

 Most of the time this isn’t an issue though!
 If you decide to archive them, you will still have access to their information by running reports and including archived users.